Community Action Programme

 Events are held across the UK every year by groups organising local events for Seed Gathering Season, National Tree Week, and Walk In The Woods; these initiatives are aimed at involving as many people as possible in planting, caring for and enjoying trees and woods.

 Tree Warden Scheme

 Fundamental to community action is The Tree Council's Tree Warden Scheme.
 Our 8,000 Tree Wardens form a national force of volunteers in local networks, dedicated to their communities' trees.
 They organise activities, fundraise, research and advise on trees and related topics.
-Contact details of all our Tree Warden Coordinators can be found on the Tree Warden Map.
+Contact details of all our Tree Warden Coordinators can be found on the Near You map.

 We work with our partners, member organisations and Tree Wardens, on particular issues of concern such as the Green Monuments Campaign, a drive for proper safeguards for heritage trees; the Tree Care Campaign for after-care to improve the survival rates of young trees and the Hedge Tree Campaign in support of the Government Biodiversity Action Plan.

 Planting with children.
 The annual public grants programme, through which funds are made available for schools and communities to improve their environment and learn about the importance of trees (Tree Futures), ensures that children under the age of sixteen are given the opportunity to get some hands on experience of tree planting, creating a new generation of tree enthusiasts with pride in the improvements they have made to their local ground.
 Our Orchard Windfalls programme is designed to grant-aid local groups and schools that have an orchard project that they want to realise through educational planting projects with children.

 Member organisations.
 We also raise funds to distribute through our member organisations and Tree Wardens for woodland wildflower and bluebell planting (Understorey Underwriting), tree planting (the Tree Bank) and hedge and hedge tree planting (Hedge Fund).